Here are City and POA holiday closure dates :: The Friday Flyer

 City Hall will be closed on January 1 and 2.

-The Canyon Lake Library will be closed on December 25 and 26 and on January 1 and 2.
-Toddler Story Time and the Family Movie Program will not be held on these dates.
+The Canyon Lake Library will be open its regular scheduled hours on Saturday December 31, but closed on January 1 and 2.

-The Lighthouse Restaurant and Bar will be closed December 24, 25 and January 1.
-On New Year's Eve it will close from 5 to 8 p.m. to prepare for the New Year's Eve Bash.
+The Lighthouse Restaurant and Bar will be closed on New Year's eve from 5 to 8 p.m. to prepare for the evening's New Year's Eve Bash.
+It's closed January 1.

 Country Club

-The Country Club will close at 4 p.m. on Christmas Eve and New Year's Eve.
-On December 25 and January 1 it will close at 11 a.m.
+The Country Club opens at 6 a.m.
+On New Year's Eve it will close at 4 p.m. and at 11 a.m. on January 1.

 Golf Course

-The Golf Course will be open its regular hours on Christmas Eve, New Year's Eve and New Year's Day.
-It will be open from 8 a.m. to 4 p.m. on Christmas.
+The Golf Course will be open its regular hours on December 31 and January 1.